-4.2.2 Floating-Point Instructions (e300)
+4.2.2 Floating-Point Instructions (e600)

 The floating-point model is written to IEEE 754, which defines conventions for single- and double-precision arithmetic.
 The standard requires that single-precision arithmetic be provided for single-precision operands.
-(Note that the floating-point instructions are not implemented on the e300c2.)

 The signal processing engine (SPE), implemented on the e500v1 and e500v2, defines an alternative floating-point instruction set that uses GPRs rather than FPRs.
 See Section 3.1.2.1, "SPE Embedded Vector and Scalar Floating-Point Categories."